-2. we embrace a postmodern collaborative framework, ImpulseTraining which addresses constructs such as multiplicity of stories and selves, power, social and cultural discourses and the exquisite use of language.
+2. We embrace a postmodern collaborative framework we call ImpulseTraining which addresses constructs such as multiplicity of stories and selves, power, social and cultural discourses and the exquisite use of language.
 This is our approach to ‘thickening’ the space between the actors on the floor, rather than focusing on psychological perspectives, often the focus of modernist acting training.

 La Boîte 18-28th JULY 2012

 HOME AWARDS: Winner Gold Matilda Award, 2012; Nominated for Best Play; Nominated for Best Design; multiple GreenRoom (Groundlings) Nominations

 Critical Response to HOME’S SEASON: La Boîte, JULY, 2012: